Guy Oseary

-Guy Harley Oseary (גיא עוזרי; born October 3, 1972) is an Israeli-American talent manager and writer.
-His clients include Madonna, Amy Schumer and the Red Hot Chili Peppers, whom he has managed since 2021.
+Guy Harley Oseary (born October 3, 1972) is an American talent manager, investor and writer.
+His clients include Madonna and the Red Hot Chili Peppers.
+He founded the investment companies A-Grade Investments and Sound Ventures.

-Biography
+Early life

 Guy Oseary was born on October 3, 1972, in Jerusalem, to a Jewish family.
-He was raised in California and attended Beverly Hills High School.
-Together since 2006, he married Brazilian model Michelle Alves on October 24, 2017 at Christ the Redeemer in Rio de Janeiro, Brazil.
-They have four children.
+He moved to California when he was eight, and attended Beverly Hills High School.